 Gluten Free Sourdough Pretzel Buns

 Do you happen to have a gluten-free sourdough starter in your fridge and not sure what to do with it?
 Add up to 30 grams of cold, straight from the fridge sourdough start to your gluten free pretzel dough (along with the yeast and milk) to give them a unique, more flavorful taste.
 No need to activate the sourdough before using it.
 Making a gluten-free sour dough starter is easier than you may think.
 I make mine with sorghum flour or a mixture of sorghum flour and buckwheat.
-Feel free to leave a comment if you would love to learn how to make a gluten free sourdough starter.
+My simple gluten free sourdough starter recipe can be found here: Gluten Free Sourdough Starter.

 FAQ for Gluten Free Pretzel Buns